Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 IVR vs Auto Attendant

-Most confusion between these two systems disappears once you remove the complexity factor and instead focus on intent.
+Most confusion around IVR vs. auto attendant disappears once you remove the complexity factor and instead focus on intent.

 The core difference